cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     {{hashtobase}}.

--   The function map\_to\_curve, F -> E, calculates a point on the elliptic curve E from an element of a finite field. {{encodings}} describes mappings for a range of curve families.
+-   The function map\_to\_curve, F -> E, calculates a point on the elliptic curve E from an element of the finite field F over which E is defined.
+    {{encodings}} describes mappings for a range of curve families.

 -   The function clear\_cofactor, E -> G, maps any point on the curve E to a subgroup G of the curve. {{cofactor-clearing}} describes methods to perform this operation.

-We describe two high-level functions that map from bit strings to points on an elliptic curve.
+We describe two high-level encoding functions that map from bit strings to points on an elliptic curve.
 Although these functions have the same interface, the distributions of the points they produce are different.
-The first function is called an nonuniform encoding; the probability distribution of its output is easily distinguished from a uniform distribution of points on the curve.
-The second function behaves as a random oracle; its output is indistinguishable from a uniform distribution of the points on the curve.

 -   Nonuniform encoding (encode\_to\_curve).
 This function maps bit strings to points in G.
-    The distribution of the output is not uniform.
+    The distribution of the output is not uniformly random in G.

 ~~~
 encode_to_curve(alpha)